What to do & what to shop in Shilparamam: Indian Crafts Bazaar in Hyderabad

 4. Get Henna and Tattoo: Of course, we are talking of temporary Henna Tattoos that will fade away in a few days.
 So by the time you are back home it would just be a shade of its previous self.
 They are harmless unless you have some specific allergy.
 You will have a lot of choices from designs to pick up from right from Tiger to pirates to Indian traditional Indian designs.
 So take your pick and get one more of your Indian experience.

 5. Watch A Performance: On most evenings there is a song or dance performance in the open air amphitheater in the center of the bazaar.
 Artists from various Indian traditional art forms like Kuchipudi, Carnatic music, street plays etc perform and the price is included in your ticket so go ahead enjoy the show.

 6. Your Name on a Grain of Rice: You can get your name hand written on a grain of rice.
 The artist will even pack it in a special glass bottle where you can see it without magnifying glass.Hyderabad in India has some of the longest names in the country so try it out if the guy can fit your name on a grain of rice or not.

 |Sculptor in action|

 7. Ride a bullock cart: I am sure you have seen a lot of bullock carts on the streets of India.
 Ever wondered how it feels to ride one of them?
-Well you are at the right place without worrying about the traffic on the roads; you can ride one in the complex after paying for the same.
-No pollution, no fear of the bus coming from front, just pure joy of riding a bullock cart in the bazaars of India.
+Well, you are at the right place without worrying about the traffic on the roads; you can ride one in the complex after paying for the same.
+No pollution, no fear of the bus coming from the front, only pure joy of riding a bullock cart in the bazaars of India.